vizabi/readers-test/README.md

 # readers-test

-First of all, this is a testing platform.
+First of all, this is a platform that helps to test a family of objects.
 The main goal of this project is `Gapminder DDF reader` family testing on different datasets.

 Next readers are available now: